 All operating segment's results are reviewed regularly by the Group's management to make decisions about resources to be allocated to the segment and assess their performance, and for which discrete financial information is available.

-THE NATIONAL SHIPPING COMPANY OF SAUDI ARABIA (A Saudi Joint Stock Company) Notes to the condensed consolidated interim financial statements - continued For the three month period and the year ended 31 December 2019
+Notes to the condensed consolidated interim financial statements - continued For the three-month period ended 31 March 2020

 5. OPERATING SEGMENTS (continued)